23 Popular Dutch foods to eat in the Netherlands

 My best friend’s mum used to make these on special occasions and I always managed to be at their house for those special occasions.
 Oiliebollen is a sort of deep-fried round ball of doughy goodness similar to a doughnut.
 These special doughnuts were traditionally served on New Year’s Eve coated in powdered sugar.
 My friend’s mum made two kinds a plain one and one with raisins, sultanas and currants.
 Licking the powdered sugar off your fingers was such a treat.

-Appelflappen and Appeltart
+Appelflappen and Appeltart – Apple pie

 Appelflappen, also known as Appelflap, is a traditional Dutch food.
-These are deep fried apple rings dipped in batter and then when ready dusted with icing sugar.
+These are deep fried apple slices dipped in batter and then when ready dusted with icing sugar.
 They also come in a traditional triangular shape and are found all over the Netherlands.

 plate with home baked appelflappen ( apple fritter), typical dutch food